 The climate of our little blue planet has changed throughout its life, through natural causes.
 Timescales of these natural causes of climate change can be measured in hundreds and even millions of years, meaning it can take a long time for the effects to build and the effects stick around even longer until the next big shift.

-Climate change is now heavily associated with global warming.
-However, across the history of planet earth, natural causes of climate change have lead to fluctuations (both up and down) in temperature and weather changes.
+Climate change is now heavily associated with global warming, and mainly with greenhouse gas, fossil fuels and human activity since the industrial revolution.
+However, across the history of planet earth, natural causes of climate change have lead to fluctuations (both up and down) in temperature, weather patterns and changes.

 - Volcanic Activity